camba1/gotempm/vault/README.md

 ![Vault secrets policies and Authorization](../diagramsforDocs/vaultItemsSmall.png)

-### Patching the services' deployment manifests
+### Patching the microservices' deployment manifests

 The `/cicd/K8s/vault` directory contains the necessary manifests to patch our service deployments to set up interaction with Vault.

 The folder has the following structure:

 - `patch` contains the patches for each one of our service deployments.
-- `serviceAccount` has the manifests that create the service accounts to be associated with our services.
+- `serviceAccount` has the manifests that create the service accounts to be associated with our microservices.
-- `testYamlFile` provides copies of the manifests for each of the services with the relevant secrets commented out.
-These manifests are used to test that the secrets are being properly populated by Vault.

 To create the service account and apply the patches, run: